If you own birds, you already know how important it is to take extra care of your pets during periods of sweltering heat and blistering cold.

 Keeping an eye on the temperature of the room your bird is staying in over winter will help make sure they don't get too chilly.
 You can use a small electric heater to keep the room warm, but be conscious of the humidity.
 If the air in the room becomes too dry, your pet bird's mucous membranes may become dry and irritated.

-Why not pop your pet birdcage into the bathroom while you take a bath?
-Of course, they'll be fantastic company and they'll be able to inhale some steam to counteract any dryness.
+Why not pop your birdcage in the bathroom while you take a bath?
+Of course, the bird(s) will be fantastic company and they'll be able to inhale some steam to counteract any dryness.
 Alternatively, invest in a humidifier to restore a normal level of humidity in the room.
-It's also a good idea to cover your pet bird's cage with a sheet or blanket at night time, this will help keep them warm and cosy!
+It's also a good idea to cover your pet bird's cage with a sheet or blanket at night time, as this will help keep them warm and cosy!